felixlu/pyBooguNote/README.md

 pyBooguNote
 ===========

-A simple, incomplete &amp; unoffical implement of BooguNote written in Python 3 - for crossplatform purpose, especially on Mac and Linux.
+A simple, incomplete &amp; unofficial implement of BooguNote written in Python 3 -- for crossplatform purpose, especially on Mac and Linux.